lichon/rustdesk-web-ts/README.md

 # RustDesk Web Client (TypeScript)

-This is a web-based client for RustDesk, written in TypeScript and built with React.
-It allows you to connect to and control remote devices directly from your web browser.
+This is a web-based client for RustDesk, It allows you to connect to and control remote devices directly from your web browser.

 ## Features